 - Mulch the tree and water in well.

-How to plant mulberries in a container
+How to grow mulberries in containers

 - Choose a large heavy bottomed container, at least 20L, with good drainage holes.

-- Use quality tree compost.
+- Fill with high quality tree compost.

 - Mulch the potted tree with well-rotted manure to improve soil water retention.